 - STLport is an open source product and does not guarantee compatibility across different releases.
 In other words, compiling with a future version of STLport may break applications compiled with STLport 4.5.3.
 It also might not be possible to link binaries compiled using STLport 4.5.3 with binaries compiled using a future version of STLport. - The stlport4 and iostream libraries provide their own implementation of I/O streams.
 Specifying more than one of these with the -library option can result in undefined program behavior. - Future releases of the compiler might not include STLport4.
 They might include only a later version of STLport.
 The compiler option -library=stlport4 might not be available in future releases, but could be replaced by an option referring to a later STLport version. - Tools.h++ is not supported with STLport. - STLport does not provide support for locales, which are used for internationalization and localization of text I/O. - STLport is binary incompatible with the default libCstd.
-If you use the STLport implementation of the standard library, then you must compile and link all files, including third-party libraries, with the option -library=stlport4.
-This means, for example, that you cannot use the STLport implementation and the C++ interval math library libCsunimath together.
-The reason for this is that libCsunimath was compiled with the default library headers, not with STLport. - If you decide to use the STLport implementation, be certain to include header files that your code implicitly references.
+If you use the STLport implementation of the standard library, then you must compile and link all files, including third-party libraries, with the option -library=stlport4. - If you decide to use the STLport implementation, be certain to include header files that your code implicitly references.
 The standard headers are allowed, but not required, to include one another as part of the implementation.
 STLport tends to have fewer instances of headers including one another than other implementations.